MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 ## PSNotApplyErrorActionToStderr

-When this experimental feature is enabled, the preference variable `$ErrorActionPreference` does not affect the `stderr` output for native commands and does not write the error records from native commands are not written to the `$Error` variable.
+When this experimental feature is enabled, error records from native commands are not written to the `$Error` variable and the preference variable `$ErrorActionPreference` does not affect the `stderr` out put for native commands.

 Many native commands write to `stderr` as an alternative stream for additional information.
-This could cause confusion when looking through errors.
-Or, the additional information could be lost to the user if `$ErrorActionPreference` is set to a state that mutes that output.
+This could cause confusion when looking through errors; or the additional information could be lost to the user if `$ErrorActionPreference` is set to a state that mutes the output.

 ## PSNullConditionalOperators